-Importantly this new data has been published based on a revised methodology for recording alcohol-related admissions.
-The previous ‘broad’ measure has been supplemented by a new ‘narrow measure’.
+Importantly, this data has been published based on a revised methodology for recording alcohol-related admissions.
+The previous ‘broad’ measure has been supplemented by a ‘narrow measure’.

 The ‘broad’ measure is more likely to overestimate the role of alcohol in causing admissions, while the ‘narrow’ indicator is more likely to underestimate the role of alcohol.
 It is thought that using them together presents a more accurate picture than just using one of them.

-- The new narrow indicator may lack 'sensitivity' and underestimate the impact of alcohol on hospital admissions.
+- The narrow indicator may lack 'sensitivity' and underestimate the impact of alcohol on hospital admissions.

 Key alcohol statistics using the revised method

-Here are some key findings from HSCIC (3) using the revised measure of alcohol-related hospital admissions:
+Here are some key findings from HSCIC4 using the revised measure of alcohol-related hospital admissions: